stevari/citybikeapp/README.md

 # citybikeapp

 This as a pre-assignment for Solita Dev Academy Finland 2023.
 The goal is to create a UI and a backend service for displaying data from journeys made with city bikes in the Helsinki Capital area.
+STATUS: In development as of 19.01.2023
+Link to the application: https://helcitybikeapp.fly.dev/

 I will be using open data from Helsinki public transport (HSL).
 Structure:
 -Backend will be developed using the Express library